Imageomics/docker-workshop/_episodes/08_containers-in-research-workflows-reproducibility-and-granularity.md

 ---
-title: "Containers in Research Workflows: Reproducibility and Granularity"
+title: "8.
+Containers in Research Workflows: Reproducibility and Granularity"
-teaching: 20
+teaching: 5
 exercises: 0
 questions:
 - "How can I use container images to make my research more reproducible?"